AnswerDotAI/fastmigrate/README.md

 ## fastmigrate

-The fastmigrate library helps you with structured migration of data in SQLite.
+The fastmigrate library helps with structured migration of data in SQLite.
 That is, it gives you a way to specify and run a sequence of updates to your database schema, while preserving user data.

-### Programmatic Usage
+### How to use it in your app

 Once you have added a `migrations/` directory to your app, you would typically use fastmigrate in your application code like so: